 The alcohol-based hand sanitizers do a good job of killing bacteria too but shouldn’t be used as an alternative to soap and water if hands are visibly dirty.
 Again, advice from the Mayo Clinic:

-- Apply about 1/2 teaspoon of the product to the palm of your hand.
+- Apply enough of the product to the palm of your hand to wet your hands completely.

-- Rub your hands together, covering all surfaces of your hands, until they’re dry.
+- Rub your hands together, covering all surfaces, until your hands are dry.

 I think I’ll stick with soap and water.